rokudol/PswText/README.md

 1. when the height measure mode is EXACTLY and width measure mode is AT_MOST, width draw not correct

+## v1.0.3:

+_fix bug：_

+1. clear text passwrod and ciphr text password no drawn in the middle position
+2. Add getter setter methods for each property

   [1]: http://blog.rokudol.cn/%E8%87%AA%E5%AE%9A%E4%B9%89view---%E5%BC%BA%E5%A4%A7%E7%9A%84%E5%AF%86%E7%A0%81%E8%BE%93%E5%85%A5%E6%A1%86.html#more
   [2]: https://github.com/rokudol/PswText/blob/master/CN-README.md